-The sliding problem is only exacerbated by increasing the stiffness of the material ($L_{gb}=0.132$) where Fig.~\ref{fig:seq2}(a) showcases the baseline algorithm failing to fold the cardboard paper in half by a margin almost as long as the paper itself.
-In comparison, our open-loop algorithm is capable of folding the cardboard with significantly better results albeit with some visual sliding as shown in Fig.~\ref{fig:seq2}(b).
-As the material stiffness increases, the benefits of the incorporated vision-feedback are more clearly seen as we are able to achieve near perfect folding for cardboard in Fig.~\ref{fig:seq2}(c).
-All of our findings for rectangular folding also match the results of our diagonal folding experiment shown in Fig.~\ref{fig:seq1}(b1-b2), where closed-loop once again achieves minimal sliding when compared to the baseline.
-Overall, the matching findings across all of our experiments showcase the robustness of our formulation against material and geometric factors.
+The sliding problem is only exacerbated by increasing the stiffness of the material ($L_{gb}=0.132$).
+Fig.~\ref{fig:seq2}(a) shows the intuitive baseline algorithm failing to fold the cardboard paper in half by a margin almost as long as the paper itself, while Fig.~\ref{fig:seq2}(b) shows how the SOTA baseline method experiences complete failure due to a high energy snapping caused by excessive deformation.
+By comparison, our open-loop algorithm is capable of folding the cardboard with significantly better results albeit with some sliding (Fig.~\ref{fig:seq2}(c)).
+As the material stiffness increases, the benefits of visual feedback are more clearly seen as we are able to achieve near perfect folding for cardboard (Fig.~\ref{fig:seq2}(d)).
+All of our findings for rectangular folding also match the results of our diagonal folding experiment shown in Fig.~\ref{fig:seq1}(b1)--(b3), where the closed-loop approach once again achieves minimal sliding when compared to the baselines.
+Overall, the matching findings across all our experiments demonstrate the robustness of our formulation against material and geometric factors.

-We observe one oddity for the folding scenario of $L_{gb}=0.048$ and $C=\textrm{Half}$ where the open-loop algorithm outperformed our closed-loop variant.
-Still, we wish to point out that this decrease in performance is only on average 1mm, which can easily be attributed to repetitive discretization error caused by $N=5$ replanning.
-In fact, as we use a discretization of $\delta = 2$mm for the manifold, compounding rounding errors can easily cause 1-2mm errors.
-With this in mind, our closed-loop method achieves an average fold length performance within a 1-2mm tolerance across all experiments.
+We observed one oddity for the folding scenario of $L_{gb}=0.048$ and $C=\textrm{Half}$, in which the open-loop algorithm outperformed our closed-loop variant, but the decrease in performance is on average only 1\,mm, which is attributable to repetitive discretization error caused by $N=5$ replanning.
+In fact, as we use a discretization of $\delta = 2$\,mm for the manifold, compounding rounding errors can easily cause 1--2\,mm errors.
+With this in mind, our closed-loop method achieves an average fold length performance within a 1-2\,mm tolerance across all experiments.

 In terms of spin error, we found that softer materials had the greatest error.
-As the frictional surface of the table is not perfectly even, any amount of sliding will directly result in uneven spin as shown in Fig.~\ref{fig:seq1}(a).
+As the surface of the table is not perfectly flat, any amount of sliding will directly result in uneven spin, as shown in Fig.~\ref{fig:seq1}(a).
 As the material stiffness increases, the spin errors became more uniform across the methods as the influence of friction is not enough to deform the paper.
-Still, we can see that our open and closed-loop algorithms had less sliding than the baseline on average.
+Nevertheless, we can see that our open and closed-loop algorithms resulted in less sliding than the baseline on average.